New Zealand Maritime Museum Hui Te Ananui A Tangaroa

 Tangaroa, Atua (guardian) has many personifications here and across the Pacific.
 Tangaroa, the controller of tides - he whose breathing makes the ebb and flow - taa ngā roa whakamautai, with connotations of the combined forces of waves, wind, moon, stars and the related forces of nature.

-The Maritime Museum was first proposed in 1980 by a group of like minded individuals, many of whom were Auckland Harbour Board and United Steamship Company members.
+The Maritime Museum was first proposed in 1980 by a group of like minded individuals, many of whom were Auckland Harbour Board and Union Steam Ship Company members.
 It was to house the growing collection of maritime archives within the Auckland Maritime Society and Auckland Museum collections, while establishing a New Zealand maritime history collection and exhibition facility.
-It was to be the first and only museum that dealt with New Zealand’s maritime history as a whole, and was to be called the Auckland Maritime Museum Hobson Wharf.
+It was to be the first and only Museum that dealt with New Zealand’s maritime history as a whole, and was to be called the Auckland Maritime Museum Hobson Wharf.

 Auckland Maritime Museum Hobson Wharf opened in August 1993 with Dr. Rodney Wilson as its inaugural director.
 The name subsequently changed to the New Zealand National Maritime Museum.
 The New Zealand National title was bestowed by then Prime Minister the Hon.
 Jim Bolger in 1996.